sumiya-kuroda/glm-hmm/README.md

 ```

 ## Getting started
 When you ssh to the HPC, you will first enter the login node.
 No computation-heavy analysis should be done on this node.
-We use Jupyter and `dask` to get the advantage of HPC ([Best Practices](https://docs.dask.org/en/stable/delayed-best-practices.html)).
-But you can play around with it.
+We use Jupyter and `dask` to get the advantage of HPC ([Best Practices](https://github.com/pierreglaser/hpc-tutorial)).
+But you can also play around with it.
 Here is what I do:
 ```sh
 srun --job-name=jupyter -p gpu --gres=gpu:1 --mem=32G -n 4 --pty bash -l
 ```